Design System Evolution Over the Years:

 • expedite development cycles

-as if we woudl treat customers and cinducted in-depth interviews to understand their needs and build a system that’s simple and usable.
+We treated internal users as customers, conducting in-depth interviews to understand designer and developer needs and build a system that's simple and usable.

 5.